carbon-design-system/sveld/README.md

 #### Notes

-- Context keys must be statically resolvable: a string literal, a static template literal, a `const`-bound string, or a `Symbol()` / `Symbol.for()` call with a static description.
-Dynamic expressions (runtime identifiers, template interpolation, other function calls) are skipped with a warning.
+- Context keys must be statically resolvable: a string literal, a static template literal, a `const`-bound string (local or an imported `export const`), or a `Symbol()` / `Symbol.for()` call with a static description.
+Dynamic expressions (runtime identifiers, template interpolation, other function calls) are skipped with a `sveld/context-key-unresolved` diagnostic.
 - Variables passed to `setContext` should have JSDoc `@type` annotations for accurate types
 - The generated type name follows the pattern: `{PascalCase}Context`.
 Separators (hyphens, underscores, dots, colons, slashes, spaces) are stripped and each segment is capitalized:
   | Context Key | Generated Type Name |